Introduction to Streams

 90

-To view the current staleness status of a stream, execute the DESCRIBE STREAM or SHOW STREAMS command.
-The STALE_AFTER column timestamp indicates when the stream is currently predicted to become stale (or when it became stale, if the timestamp is in the past).
-This is the extended data retention period for the source object.
-This timestamp is calculated by adding the larger of the DATA_RETENTION_TIME_IN_DAYS or MAX_DATA_EXTENSION_TIME_IN_DAYS parameter setting for the source object to the current timestamp.
+To check the staleness status of a stream, use the DESCRIBE STREAM or SHOW STREAMS command.
+The STALE_AFTER column timestamp is the extended data retention period for the source object.
+It shows when the stream is predicted to become stale or when it became stale if the timestamp is in the past.
+This timestamp is calculated by adding the greater value of the DATA_RETENTION_TIME_IN_DAYS or MAX_DATA_EXTENSION_TIME_IN_DAYS parameters setting for the source object to the current timestamp.

 Note